HenilCrest/elunic-sampleTask/README.md

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details. javascript

 Feel free to modify this README template to better fit your project's needs!
 If you have any further questions or need additional assistance, just let me know!